traceyflanders/network-latency-php/README.md

 Then add the remaining fields that are required, in the specified order below.

 #### Required fields ####
--host - The DNS hostname or IP Address of the site.
+- host - The DNS hostname or IP Address of the site.

 #### Optional (Defaults will be used) ####
 - port - The TCP port of the site to be probed.
 (Default: TCP 80)